 2016 Youth Video Contest

-We will accept video submissions until midnight Tuesday, October 18, 2016.
+We will accept video submissions until midnight Wednesday, November 30, 2016 (deadline extended).
 To enter in the contest: • Explain how your video is expressing the “Peace and Harmony” theme.

 • Be at least 29 seconds and no more than 2.9 minutes long.

 • Comply with these Official Rules and the submission guidelines as stated herein.

 And the winning videos will be awarded $1000 for the first-place, $500 the second-place, and $250 third-place cash prizes in Fairfax, VA, on Sunday, December 18, 2016.